Join Our Team!

 We are looking for individuals who are flexible, enjoy learning new things, are willing to rise to meet challenges, and love working with children.

-Minimum Qualifications: Teaching license or state certification to substitute teach, and attendance of a Kona Pacific Public Charter School Substitute Orientation being held on Tuesday August 21, 2018 from 8–10 am (PLEASE RSVP).
+Minimum Qualifications: Teaching license or state certification to substitute teach, and attendance at a Kona Pacific Public Charter School Substitute Orientation.

 Please email the school: email@example.com, or call at 808-322-4900 if you are interested.